bosch-io/iot-things-examples/octopus-hub-things-example/README.md

 For the ease of this example we provide a view of the data at `src/main/html/index.html`.
 The page refreshes every few seconds and displays the data retrieved from Bosch IoT Things.
 Because of the 'same-origin-policy' you need to provide this html via a webserver.
-For example IntelliJ supports this by right click on the index.html inside intelliJ and select 'Open in Browser'.
+For example IntelliJ supports this by right click on the index.html inside IntelliJ and select 'Open in Browser'.
 We tested it in Firefox.

 ## Make it run!